pavelsaman/pavelsaman.github.io/_posts/2019-09-28-testing-input-fields.md

 ### Input Field Under Test

 Not surprisingly, there are many different fields a web page or any other app (mobile, desktop) can have.
-There're input fields for text, for numbers, checkboxs, radio buttons etc. For each of them, you need to consider a bit different set of checks/tests.
+There're input fields for text, for numbers, checkboxs, radio buttons, etc. For each of them, you need to consider a bit different set of checks/tests.

 For this article, I'll choose as an example a simple search field as shown here: